 Available in ISAs

 The Puma AIM Inheritance Tax Service is also available in ISAs.
 This allows you to add Inheritance Tax relief to the Income Tax and Capital Gains Tax relief that an ISA already gives you.

-It is easy to start a new ISA as the minimum subscription for the Puma AIM Service of £15,240 matches the current annual ISA allowance.
+It is easy to start a new ISA as the minimum subscription for the Puma AIM Service of £20,000, the current annual ISA allowance.
 Of course, you can transfer in all or part of an existing ISA to enable you to benefit from the Puma AIM Service.
-An investment in BPR qualifying AIM stocks allows you to mitigate Inheritance Tax while retaining the tax benefits of an ISA.
+An investment in BR qualifying AIM stocks allows you to mitigate Inheritance Tax while retaining the tax benefits of an ISA.

 The Puma AIM Inheritance Tax Service is managed by Puma Investments.
 Puma Investments is a trading name of Puma Investment Management Limited which is authorised and regulated by the FCA.
 The management team at Puma Investments have a 20 year track record of investing in small and medium sized enterprises.